texstudio-org/texstudio/utilities/manual/source/background.md

 The argument names are visible in the completer window and after completion as placeholders in the editor.
 In general, you are free to name the arguments as you like.
-We encurage to provide meaningful names e.g. `\parbox[position]{width}{text}` instead of `\parbox[arg1]{arg2}{arg3}`.
+We encourage to provide meaningful names e.g. `\parbox[position]{width}{text}` instead of `\parbox[arg1]{arg2}{arg3}`.